 Low-Carb Spinach Salad with Bacon and Feta

-Low-Carb Spinach Salad with Bacon and Feta is a delicious healthy salad that’s perfect for lunch!
+Low-Carb Spinach Salad with Bacon and Feta is a delicious salad that’s perfect for lunch any time of year and this also makes a great side dish!
 Use Salad Recipes to find more recipes like this one.

 I think spinach salad is a beautiful thing.
 Not only does it taste fantastic, but according to The World’s Healthiest Foods “Calorie for calorie, leafy green vegetables like spinach provide more nutrients than any other food.”
 And this Low-Carb Spinach Salad with Bacon and Feta, has just enough bacon and Feta to make it delicious.